-Emilee Hendrickson (MA 2017, art history) is a docent assistant at the Museum of Fine Arts, Houston.
+Emilee Barrow Hendrickson (MA 2017, art history; BFA 2013, painting, printmaking) is a docent assistant at the Museum of Fine Arts, Houston.

 Allison Springer (MA 2017, art history) is currently a PhD student in art history at Rice University in Houston, Texas.
 Her master’s thesis was titled “Mixed-Race Fantasies: Abolitionist Propaganda as Spectacles of Race in the Nineteenth Century.”
 Read more about Allison Springer here.

-Erin Hein (BA 2016, art history; BS, chemistry) is a doctoral student at Case Western Reserve University.
+Erin Hein (BA 2016, art history; BS, chemistry) is a doctoral student at the University of Maryland.
 During the summer of 2017, she interned in the European art curatorial department at the Cleveland Museum of Art.
 Hein presented her research, “Uncovering Roman Activity at the Aquae Apollinares through The Vicarello Goblet” at the 22nd Annual Graduate Student Symposium in Art History at UA, March 2017, where she won the Harrison Award for Excellence in Research – Graduate Paper Presentation.
 Hein was awarded a highly competitive, six-week art conservation internship at the Rhode Island School of Design (RISD) Museum in the summer of 2015.
 For more on Hein’s experiences, click here to read The Loupe article.

 Micah-Shea McKibben (MA 2016, art history) is a part-time instructor in art history for The University of Alabama Department of Art and Art History.
 McKibben’s master’s thesis was titled “Moving Beyond Beauty: Uncovering Sandro Botticelli’s Isis,” under the direction of Dr. Tanja Jones.
-As a graduate student, she specialized in 15th-century Renaissance Italy and early 20th-century art.
+As a graduate student, she specialized in Early Modern art history.
 She presented her research on Botticelli’s “Isis” at the South Central Renaissance Conference in St. Louis, Missouri, a regional conference of graduate students and professionals in Renaissance Studies.
+McKibben said, “One of my best memories was getting to go to London, England, to see the Sandro Botticelli painting I wrote my master’s thesis on.”
 McKibben graduated cum laude from the University of South Alabama’s Honors Program in 2012 with a BA in art history and a minor in history.

-Sara Taricco (BA 2016, art history) was accepted to graduate programs in museum/preservation studies at the following schools: Florida State, Clemson, Tulane, and the University of Denver.
+Sara Taricco (BA 2016, art history) was accepted to graduate programs in museum and preservation studies at: Florida State, Clemson, Tulane, and the University of Denver.